Lindsay Ashford

-Life
+Early life and education

 Raised in Wolverhampton, Ashford became the first woman to graduate from Queens' College, Cambridge in its 550-year history.
 She gained a degree in criminology.

+Career

-Ashford was then employed as a reporter for the BBC before becoming a freelance journalist, writing for a number of national magazines and newspapers.
+After university, Ashford was then employed as a reporter for the BBC before becoming a freelance journalist, writing for a number of national magazines and newspapers.
 In 1996, she took a crime writing course run by the Arvon Foundation.
 Her first book, Frozen, was published by Honno in 2003.

 Strange Blood was shortlisted for the 2006 Theakston's Old Peculier Crime Novel of the Year Award.
 She wrote The Rubber Woman for the Quick Reads series in 2007.

 Her historical mystery, The Mysterious Death of Miss Austen, was adapted for radio by Andrew Davies and Eileen Horne.
 It was broadcast on BBC Radio 4's Woman's Hour in February 2014.

 Her novel, With Love and Crocodiles, was published independently on 4 November 2013, and was then revised and re-published in April 2015, under the title, "The Color of Secrets."

-Her latest book, published in 2016, "The Woman on the Orient Express," is a novel with a fictional version Agatha Christie as its heroine.
+Her novel The Woman on the Orient Express, published in 2016, is a novel with a fictional version of Agatha Christie as its heroine.

 Ashford currently lives on the Welsh coast near Aberystwyth.